akhodakivskiy/VimFx/documentation/api.md

 ## Stability

 The public API is currently **experimental** and therefore **unstable.** Things might break with new VimFx versions.
+However, no breaking changes are planned, and will be avoided if feasible.

-As soon as VimFx 1.0.0 is released backwards compatibility will be a priority and won’t be broken until VimFx 2.0.0.
+As soon as VimFx 1.0.0 (which does not seem to be too far away) is released backwards compatibility will be a priority and won’t be broken until VimFx 2.0.0.

 [option overrides]: #vimfxaddoptionoverridesrules
 [categories]: #vimfxgetcategories